New Years’ is one of the best holidays because it occurs all over the globe!

 For Hogmanay, Scots indulge in the tradition of ‘first-footing’, which states that the first person to cross a home’s threshold in the New Year must come bearing a gift for luck (usually whiskey or a lump of coal).

-Spanish people stuff 12 grapes into their mouths at midnight – one for each stroke of the clock – before toasting the New Year, to ensure good luck for each upcoming month.
+Some Spaniards stuff 12 grapes into their mouths at midnight – one for each stroke of the clock – before toasting the New Year, to ensure good luck for each upcoming month.

-Welsh people get to wake up on New Year’s Day, not just to a pounding hangover, but to gifts such as bread and cheese, thanks to the ancient tradition of giving gifts and money at the start of each year.
+Some in Wales get to wake up on New Year’s Day, not just to a pounding hangover, but to gifts such as bread and cheese, thanks to the ancient tradition of giving gifts and money at the start of each year.